antoshre/hack_asm_lifter/README.md

 The purpose of this project is to read in a Hack assembly file and convert it into LLVM IR.

 This project relies on my [hackasm](https://github.com/antoshre/hack_asm_assembler) assembler.

+### Todo:
+* Handle keyboard input
+* Handle emulated screen output

+Keyboard is going to be significantly easier because it's a single memory offset.
+Every read can be instrumented to update from the real keyboard.

+The screen is going to be much more difficult.
+Not sure if I'll update the output on every write and accept a whole lot of frame updates, or update asynchronously on a separate thread every X milliseconds.
+The Hack platform doesn't specify anything like a horizontal or vertical blanking period to indicate the screen has been updated and a frame is complete.

 ## Installation